wzulfikar/lifelog/personal/migration.md

 When using [tumblr](http://tumblr.com), I write things in markdown and push to my GitHub repository.
 Then, I'll copy thus markdown to [tumblr](http://tumblr.com).

 Started to feel the pain with my [tumblr](http://tumblr.com) setup, I tried to find other alternatives.
+Turns out that [GitBook](https://www.gitbook.com) is really interesting.